 Herbert and Albert Reinohl were two brothers with a passion for public transport.
 During a lifetime of collecting they filled 180 albums with material, mostly related to buses but also covering other types of public transport from the 19th century to the 1950s.
 Although primarily a ticket collection, it also includes illustrations, press cuttings, journal articles and other ephemera.

-In partnership with libraries and archives around London the ‘Borough books’ project uncovers the transport story in London's boroughs, using images and sources from the Museum and local collections.
-Four booklets about different areas of the Capital have been produced:
+In partnership with libraries and archives around London the ‘Borough books’ project uncovered the transport story in four London boroughs, using images and sources from the Museum and local collections.
+Four booklets about different areas of the Capital were produced: